 If you are dealing with a motor vehicle collision injury in Oregon or Washington, and you have questions about whether to attend a personal injury protection medical examination, call us at 503-325-8600.
 We can discuss the many factors that go into deciding whether you should go are not go to these exams.

-Do I need to sign releases for the other person’s insurance adjuster?
+Do I need to sign a medical release for the other driver's insurance adjuster?

 What are my options in getting my car fixed or replaced?